 In any sport, freestyle events allow each participant to use a style or content of his or her choice instead of a specified style or content - within a set of specified rules for the sport.
 In slalom and figure skating, as well as some other sports, many maneuvers or movements are allowed and competitors are judged on their creativity, artistic impression and skating skills.

 Freestyle slalom skating is an inline skating discipline which requires the skater to perform tricks, stunts and dance-like maneuvers around a straight line of equally spaced cones.
 This sport is for skaters with a good sense of rhythm and fast, precise skating footwork.
 This style of skating is not the same as freestyle figure skating.

-Freestyle skating has four main elements:
+Freestyle skating has several main elements:

-- Freestyle Slalom
+- Classic Freestyle Slalom